eganmc/Flower-Garden/README.md

-# GuardPoint
+# FlowerGarden
-A short simple website assisting with Safeguarding for adults.
+A short simple website detailing and explaining Safeguarding for adults.